 • In the Inventory Tab, colors of nuclei (see Fig. 8.1) correspond to the total mass scale importance (red: large mass->black: small mass).
 Nuclei are sorted in 4 categories (Actinides, Fission Products, Gas, and Miscellaneous) but a nucleus could belong to more than one category (a gaseous fission product is in FP and in Gas).
-"FP" and "AM" check boxes allows respectively the plotting of total fission products and total minor actinides (Np and Am, Cm, ...) .
-The total mass of checked nuclei can also be automatically performed using the "Sum of Selected" check boxes3.
-Finally, nuclei inventories are given in "g" or "Mol".
+"FP" and "AM" check boxes allows respectively the plotting of total fission products and total minor actinides (Np and Am, Cm, ...).
+The total mass of checked nuclei can also be automatically performed using the "Sum of Selected" check boxes.
+Finally, nuclei inventories are given in "Mol", "Mass(g)", "Mass/ton(kg)", "Density(At/(barn.cm)" or "%At.
+Selected".
+This last quantity is the number of atoms of a given selected nuclei divided by the sum of atoms of all selected nuclei; this allows for example to plot the plutonium vector at each evolution step.
+The "mass/ton" radio-button normalizes the plotted mass (in kg) by the ton of initial heavy nuclei.
 When several physical cells i are selected (see later with Spatial Variable combo box), the total inventory of one nucleus is simply given by the sum of inventories in each region.
 Thus we have:

-$$N{tot} = \sum{i} N_i$$
+$$N{tot} = \sum{i} N{i}$$